nikhilnair31/pisswash/README.md

 - [ ] Add drunken haze effect to screen
 - [ ] Add water fountain, water bottle, beer, shots and more with each different feature
 - [ ] Add scoring system
-- [ ] Add a sub particle system on collision
 - [ ] Add a stain manager to check if all cleaned
 - [ ] Add QTE when getting kidney stone
 - [ ] Decide if getting kidney stone stops pee or makes you pee blood